NandiniKodali988/MedQuerry/README.md

 There are three moving parts:

 **1. The data** — A single CSV file from CMS (~14,000 rows) covering 2019–2023.
-Every row is a drug, with columns for total spend, beneficiary count, claims, and cost per dose unit — per year.
+Every row is a drug, with columns for total spend, beneficiary count, claims, and average cost per dose unit — broken out by year.

-**2. The MCP server** — A small Python server that exposes 5 tools Claude can call:
+**2. The tools** — A small Python layer exposes 5 functions that Claude can call:
 - `get_schema` — tells Claude what columns exist and what they mean
 - `run_sql` — runs any SQL query against the CSV using DuckDB
 - `find_cost_outliers` — finds drugs with anomalous cost per dose (IQR method)
 - `summarize_trends` — year-by-year breakdown for a single drug
-- `compare_drugs` — side-by-side comparison of two drugs
+- `compare_drugs` — side-by-side trend comparison of two drugs

-**3. The chat loop** — Claude calls `get_schema` to understand the data, writes its own SQL, calls `run_sql`, and then explains the result.
-No queries are pre-written — Claude generates them on the fly from your question.
+**3. The loop** — Claude reads the schema, writes its own SQL, runs it, and explains the result in plain English.
+No queries are pre-written.
+Claude generates them on the fly from whatever you ask.

+The tools are also exposed as an MCP server, so the same logic can plug into Claude Desktop or any other MCP client.

 ---